protontypes/open-sustainable-technology/README.md

 - [atlite](https://github.com/PyPSA/atlite) - Light-weight version of Aarhus RE Atlas for converting weather data to power systems data.
 - [NYISOToolkit](https://github.com/m4rz910/NYISOToolkit) - A collection of modules for accessing power system data, generating statistics, and creating visualizations from the New York Independent System Operator.
 - [Photovoltaic time series for European countries](https://zenodo.org/record/2613651#.XRtJRP7Rapo) - Comprises 38 years-long hourly time series representing the photovoltaic capacity factors in every European country (EU-28 plus Serbia, Bosnia-Herzegovina, Norway, and Switzerland).
-- [SolarData](https://github.com/dazhiyang/SolarData) - Download and manipulate some publicly available solar datasets.
 - [UKgrid](https://github.com/RamiKrispin/UKgrid) - An R data package with the UK National Grid historical demand for electricity between April 2005 and October 2019.
 - [USgrid](https://github.com/RamiKrispin/USgrid) - The hourly demand and supply of electricity in the US.
 - [ESIOS](https://github.com/SanPen/ESIOS) - Comprehensive library to access the Spanish electricity market entity in Python.
 - [energy-data](https://github.com/owid/energy-data) - Data on global energy consumption (primary energy, per capita, and growth rates), energy mix, electricity mix and other relevant metrics.
 - [OpenEI](https://openei.org/wiki/Main_Page) - A knowledge-sharing online community dedicated to connecting people with the latest information and data on energy resources from around the world.
 - [Power grid frequency data base](https://osf.io/by5hu/) - This data set contains precisely time stamped (GPS referenced) frequency data from several power grids around the world in one second resolution and 1 hour excerpts of raw data.
-- [EnergyDataSimulationChallenge](https://github.com/enechange/EnergyDataSimulationChallenge) - Allows applicants to demonstrate their ability to analyze and develop software that makes use of big energy production data.
 - [disaggregator](https://github.com/DemandRegioTeam/disaggregator) - A set of tools for processing of spatial and temporal disaggregations of demands of electricity, heat and natural gas.
 - [The FfE Open Data Portal](http://opendata.ffe.de/) - Offers an overview of free datasets for modelling energy demand and generation.
 - [DKA Solar Centre](http://dkasolarcentre.com.au/) - Online hub for sharing solar-related knowledge and data from the Northern Territory, Australia.